 Human health case study: Cost-effectiveness modelling of antimicrobial stewardship programs in a Brazilian hospital

 Description: Estimation of the cost-effectiveness of two antimicrobial stewardship programs using hospital data.
 A model similar to the one drawn out below was used, where arrows depict the potential movement of patients.
-The standard policy was compared with a bundled policy with prospective auditing, feedback, education, and microbiological data discussion with laboratory staff.
+The conventional strategy was compared with a bundled policy intervention with prospective auditing, feedback, education, and microbiological data discussion with laboratory staff.
 The model included costs of staff, defined daily doses/patient, length of stay, and laboratory and imaging resources used to diagnose infections.

 Setting: University hospital, 550 beds.